LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 ## Simple factory methods

 Due to the large number of methods available for creating observable sequences, we will break them down into categories.
-Our first category of methods create `IObservable<T>` sequences produce at most a single result.
+Our first category of methods create `IObservable<T>` sequences that produce at most a single result.

 ### Observable.Return